mcp-team/mcp-starter-pack/guides/graph_basics.md

         # and remove that value from the stack.
         curr_node = stack.pop()

-        # Now that we are visiting the node curr we can add it
+        # Now that we are visiting the node curr_node we can add it
         # to our visited set.
         visited.add(curr_node)